themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > To date, the efficacy of elagolix has only been demonstrated in placebo-controlled explanatory trials.
 Pragmatic trials comparing elagolix with low-dose hormonal contraceptives and progestogens should be planned to verify the magnitude of the incremental benefit, if any, of this GnRH antagonist over currently used standard treatments.

+Here is a searchable [database](http://www.fdable.com/basic_query/aers/7fa29a3fe647402fb0fdd36d2f64c00d) of FDA Adverse Event Cases for Elagolix.

 **Lupron**, a GnRH antagonist, was originally approved for treatment of advanced male prostate cancer but is now commonly used in endometriosis care.
 It's creator, Takeda-Abbott Pharmaceuticals now part of AbbVie, has been found guilty of [fraudulent drug prices](https://www.justice.gov/archive/opa/pr/2001/October/513civ.htm) and [marketing conduct](https://www.nytimes.com/2001/10/04/business/2-drug-makers-to-pay-875-million-to-settle-fraud-case.html) and was later reprimanded for not [investigating deaths](https://www.biospace.com/article/abbvie-responds-to-fda-criticism-over-manufacturing-complaints/) in association with several of its drugs, including Lupron.

 Lupron [has a controversial history](https://www.wsbtv.com/news/local/georgia-woman-says-drug-used-to-treat-endometriosis-led-to-series-of-health-problems/859263892) of significant and long lasting [side effects](https://www.rxlist.com/lupron-side-effects-drug-center.htm#overview).
 There have been numerous [lawsuits](https://www.lupronvictimshub.com/lawsuits.html) launched by patients who claim the drug is responsible for a wide range of chronic symptoms including bone loss, memory loss, vision loss, and pain.
 Patients have filed nearly 24,000 reports for adverse reaction from Lupron to the FDA.
 [The FDA](https://www.fda.gov/drugs/fda-adverse-event-reporting-system-faers/potential-signals-serious-risksnew-safety-information-identified-fda-adverse-event-reporting-system-15) deemed more than half of them serious cases and is evaluating it for regulatory actions.
+Here is a searchable [database](http://www.fdable.com/basic_query/aers/81dd978d5a329b02fb95fcb4bafd485b) of FDA Adverse Event Cases for Lupron.

 **Alternative Therapies:**